aditypatil/image-search/README.md

-# Image Search with ChromaDB and BLIP
+# Image Search using CLIP, metadata

 This project